continnd/CSE386FinalProject/README.md

 TODO:
-Add fog\n
+Add fog

 Adjust lights away from default setup

 Fix wall collision for walls in z direction

 Detect pigs arriving at UFO (end game)

 Text on screen

 Sound -Doug

 Finish laying maze out.
-Includes placing an object at maze end. -Doug Separate the "floor" wall into its own class for texture mapping purposes. -Doug
+Includes placing an object at maze end. -Doug

+Separate the "floor" wall into its own class for texture mapping purposes. -Doug